jhajek/forge/_posts/2016-10-08-itmt-492593-simon-game-project-video-footage.md

 - prototype
 comments: []
 ---
-In ITMT 492/593 Smart Technology and Embdedded Systems the students recently presented their Simon Game projects.
+In ITMT 492/593 Smart Technology and Embedded Systems the students recently presented their Simon Game projects.
 Click the link below to see all of the project videos (each one is ~1.30 minutes long.)

 <p><a id="more"></a><a id="more-2048"></a></p>